vincentchachere/Group-Policy-and-Managing-Accounts/README.md

 - Log into DC-1: as `mydomain.com\jane_admin`

-- Disconnect: `Client-1 from Remote Desktop (RDP)`

-- Pick a random user account you previously created, [in this lab](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration), and attempt to log in with it 10 times with a bad password.

-*Later, we will review these actions in the Event Logs for verification and analysis.*

 - Search and Go To: `gpmc.msc` (Group Policy Management Console - Microsoft)

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/67d9d84d-b83f-423e-a6bf-8f8cc099d95a">